The Death of the Question

 Question taglines were always part of branding.
 So what happened?

-To be clear, I’m not suggesting that no brands ever ask questions anymore.
+To be clear, I’m not suggesting that brands never ask questions anymore.
 Last time I checked, Capital One is still pestering people about what’s in their wallet.
-And just in case you tried to brush them off, they hired the unignorable Samuel L Jackson to sit you up straight and make you listen.
+And just in case you tried to brush them off, they hired the decidedly unignorable Samuel L Jackson to sit you up straight and make you listen.

 Someone added Jackson’s trademark R-rated language in this clip.
 Wasn’t me.

-Sure, some brands are still asking questions.
+Sure, some brands still ask questions.
 But given the impact of such hugely iconic questions in advertising history, how could it be that not one of the top 50 brands asks a question in any of their current taglines?
 Not one.

 Is it the shoes? (and the Macs?)

 Of course, their taglines aren’t new.
-“Think different” is already two decades old.
+“Think different” is more than two decades old.
 And when “Just do it” came out, Michael Jordan hadn’t even won an NBA championship yet.
-However, both mantras had incredible staying power and are still popular today.
+Still, both lines have shown extraordinary staying power.

-From what I’ve seen in my own client experiences, these two case studies have had a gigantic impact on tone of voice over the past couple decades.
-The conventional wisdom being, if short and catchy affirmations could work so well for these insanely successful market leaders, maybe we should all be replicating their approach.
+From what I’ve seen in my own client work, these two case studies have had a profound impact on tone of voice over the past couple decades.
+The conventional wisdom being, if short and catchy affirmations could work so well for these insanely successful market leaders, perhaps they should work for everyone.

-Telling people what to do was always commonplace, but it’s much trendier now.
-Imperative-verb framing – like American Express’s “Don’t leave home without it” – accounted for about a quarter of the classic taglines and slogans I analyzed.
-Among the 50 most valuable brands today, that portion is around 25% larger.
+Telling people what to do was always common, but it’s much trendier now.
+Imperative-verb framing – like American Express’s “Don’t leave home without it” – accounted for roughly a quarter of the classic taglines and slogans I analyzed.
+Among today’s most valuable brands, that portion is noticeably higher.

 To see how French taglines measured up, I had a look at France’s most valuable brands, as ranked by marketing-data leader Kantar.
-And wouldn’t you know it – even in the land of intellectual enlightenment and long-winded philosophical reflection, there was only one question to be found.
-That was Tefal’s “Comment s’en passer?” which loosely translates as “How can you do without it?”
+And wouldn’t you know it – even in a culture known for intellectual debate and philosophical reflection, there was only one question to be found.
+Decathlon’s “Ready to play?”

-Personally, I’ve worked on a lot of taglines over the years, but I’ve never been able to sell a question.
-Often, the client will like the idea, but once they’ve reflected, shared, discussed, re-briefed, shared and discussed some more, the question taglines usually fade away into oblivion – almost always in favor of the beloved three- or four-word assertions.
+Personally, I’ve worked on many taglines over the years, but I’ve only been able to sell one question: “Qui prend soin de vous?” (“Who’s taking care of you”) by French telemedicine leader QARE (but only used once in a Le Monde ad).
+Often, the clients will like the idea.
+But after reflection, discussion, sharing, re-briefing, and more discussion, the question taglines fade away into oblivion – usually in favor of the beloved three- or four-word assertions.

 If you’re a copywriter, marketer or aspiring disrupter, maybe consider a question for your next tagline.
 At least you’ll stand out.
 And who knows – you just might make someone think.